- Live Rates

 Even though these markets have cooled down in recent months, there is still some possibility that buyers may encounter a bidding war in either of these markets.
 Seattle and Bellevue are still highly attractive places, and so buyers can’t rule out the possibility of dealing with a competing offer.

-As of June 2020, Seattle has a median home value of roughly $767,900.
-That figure represents an increase of about 2.2% from the previous year.
-On the whole, the market in Seattle is presently classified as “cool,” and so buyers are less likely to encounter a bidding war today than they were in previous years.
-Previously, when the Seattle market saw double-digit gains on a year-over-year basis, buyers encountered competing for offers all the time.
+As of August 2021, Seattle has a median home value of roughly $863,058.
+That figure represents an increase of about 13.6% from the previous year.
+On the whole, the market in Seattle is presently classified as “hot,” and so buyers may be more likely to encounter a bidding war, though this is nothing new.
+With double-digit gains on a year-over-year basis, buyers can encounter competing for offers all the time.

-The Bellevue real estate market currently has a median home value of about $987,600, as of June 2020.
-This represents an increase of about 4.4% from the previous year.
-The Bellevue market is a highly desirable market, and so even though things have slowed a bit doesn’t mean that buyers aren’t likely to encounter a home bidding war.
-Simply put, if you’re preparing to enter this market, you should be psychologically well-equipped to deal with a bidding war.
+The Bellevue real estate market currently has a median home value of about $1,182,995, as of August 2021.
+This represents an increase of about 18.1% from the previous year.
+The Bellevue market is a highly desirable market and is also considered very hot right now.
+As such, buyers can expect to encounter a bidding war when they put in an offer to buy a home in Bellevue.

 As mentioned, even though the market in Seattle has technically slowed down a bit, buyers are still quite likely to encounter competing offers.
 If we consider the sheer desirability of the Seattle market, this shouldn’t come as a surprise.
 If a buyer does come across a bidding war for a Seattle home, there are a few tips that can make the difference between winning and losing.